aritraghsh09/GaMorNet/README.md

 * [Instructions for Installing TFLearn](http://tflearn.org/installation/) Recommended way is to just do `pip install tflearn`

-* Now the GaMorNet python scripts should executable

-To make sure that you have installed both TFLearn and Tensorflow correctly, run the following piece of code in an interactive session to verify the installation.
+* To make sure that you have installed both TFLearn and Tensorflow correctly, run the following piece of code in an interactive session to verify the installation.

 ```
 import tensorflow as tf